British Food and Drink Grows in Popularity

 Alibaba (the largest e-commerce company in China) has now launched international cross-border services facilitating your access into China.
 Brands can market and sell on the flagship platforms Tmall and Taobao and benefit from the extensive delivery, storage, and administrative services Alibaba offer for international brands.
 You can host an ‘official store’ and sell to discerning Chinese consumers, the ideal target market in fact, on Tmall.

 Forums are still wildly popular in China.
 In fact, in many cases, forum results appear above an official website.
 Their prevalence is explained by the consumer priority for peer-based feedback and product reviews.
 They rely upon the reputation of a brand, especially new to the market, in such forums.
 Distributors will also regularly check forums to see what the reputation of the brand is like.

 Social media will always be important.
 Above I have shown the Weibo accounts of some of the brands.
 The Chinese turn to social media for much of their content and news.
 The numbers are evident, Weibo has 350 million users whilst WeChat boasts 750 million in China.

 Chinese Social media is a key site to share content and build a ‘mini-site’ within the app for branding purposes.
-Exclusive content and promotions for followers helps attract potential customers to your page.
-WeChat can be launched as a loyalty programme but is primarily used for branding and content sharing.
+Exclusive content and promotions for followers help attract potential customers to your page.
+WeChat can be launched as a loyalty program but is primarily used for branding and content sharing.
 You can also offer customer services via group chats and private messaging.

 e) Quality Mandarin Content